tcalmant/ipopo/website-ipopo/source/content/tutorial-pelix.rst

 A bundle is a Python module, loaded by Pelix.
 It can have an activator, an instance of a class that has a ``start()`` and a ``stop()`` method.

-Here is a simple bundle :
+Here is a simple bundle:

 .. code-block:: python